IBM/securitization_blockchain/README.md

 ``` -->

 ## 7. Application Configuration
 <!-- TODO, reword this -->
-The securitization flow can be summed up with the following diagram
+The securitization flow generally occurs in the following format

 1. A homebuyer will apply for financing of an asset via a loan "originator".
 The loan will have a balance, interest rate, monthly payment, and expected time period for payback (many mortgages are roughly 30 years).
 A total expected payoff amount will be generated based off this information as well.